svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 > out_of_stack
 ```

-The list `(iota 1024)` is a 1025 elements long!
-And while recurring over it, we exhaust
+The list `(iota 1024)` is 1024 elements long!
+And while recurring over
-all stack!
+it, we exhaust all stack!

-A common pattern to apply that removes the "outside" function application around the
+A common pattern to apply that removes the "outside" function
-recursive call is to have the recursive function take an extra argument that accumulates
+application around the recursive call is to have the recursive
+function take an extra argument that accumulates partial results
-partial results throughout the recursion.
+throughout the recursion.
 This is usually accomplished using a small
 helper function taking that extra argument:

 ```lisp